InteropIO/finsemble-fdc3/README.md

 The project watches for any changes in the src directory, when folders or files are added or removed this will reflect in the Finsemble Seed Project. *Finsemble.Config.json* is also observed for changes and will also update the seed project's main config file.

 ### Install Steps:
-1) Clone the Finsemble [seed-project](https://github.com/ChartIQ/finsemble-seed) (if you don't already have a local version)
+1) Clone the Finsemble [seed-project](https://github.com/ChartIQ/finsemble-seed) (if you don't already have a local version - see our [Getting Started Tutorial](https://www.chartiq.com/tutorials/?slug=finsemble))
-2) npm install react-syntax-highlighter @types/react @types/react-syntax-highlighter
+2) `npm install react-syntax-highlighter @types/react @types/react-syntax-highlighter` in the seed project
 2) Clone this repo
    - **our advise:** clone this repo to the same directory as the seed-project e.g *myfolder/finsemble-seed* & *myfolder/finsemble-fdc3*
 3) If you clone in a different location, open **finsemble.config.json** and update `seedProjectDirectory` with the path to your local Finsemble Seed Project.